How free shall trade ever be

 What does free trade come down to then?

 Either the more developed market economy consciously allows the weaker economy to be parasitic to suckle it to strength.
-In this case, the stronger makes an investment in the weaker one to make it stronger.
+In this case, the stronger one invests in the weaker one to make it stronger.

 Those suckling relationships must have an expiry date.
 They rarely have but they should have and transform into number two.